ck0752/airspace-hugo/exampleSite/content/english/faq.md

 #### 7. Do you have any warranty policy?

-A. Sure, We warrant our products for a period of ""Two 需要修改"" years from the original invoice date, under normal use and conditions.
-Any questions you got, please feel free to let us know!
+A. Sure, We warrant our products for a period of two years from the original invoice date, under normal use and conditions.
+If Any questions, please feel free to let us know!